-Doosan Heavy Industries and Construction seeks to attain sustainable growth by fulfilling its social responsibilities and retaining the company’s competitiveness through concord (INHWA), customer oriented business philosophy, transparent management and innovation.
-In order to achieve this, Doosan Heavy Industries and Construction has established the following 『CSR Guide Line for Suppliers』 based on the 10 principles of the United Nations Global Compact in Human Rights, Labor, Environment and Anti-Corruption, where all suppliers of Doosan Heavy Industries and Construction are obligated to comply.
-And we ask you to promote it as a sustainable procurement policy for your suppliers.
+Doosan Heavy Industries & Construction seeks to attain sustainable growth by fulfilling its social responsibilities and retaining the company’s competitiveness through Inhwa, customer-oriented business philosophy, transparent business operations and innovation.
+In order to achieve this, Doosan Heavy Industries & Construction has established the following “CSR Guideline for Suppliers” based on the 10 principles of the United Nations Global Compact relating to Human Rights, Labor, Environment and Anti-Corruption, which all suppliers of Doosan Heavy Industries & Construction are obligated to comply with.
+We would like to also ask you to promote it as a sustainable procurement policy for your suppliers.

 Health & Safety

-Every Supplier of Doosan Heavy Industries & Construction shall understand the importance of providing a safe work environment in order to prevent accidents and hazards, which will help improve the quality of products while enabling continuity in production and boosting employee morale.
-Hence, the Suppliers are required to comply with applicable laws, regulations and establish preventive procedures against industrial accidents and diseases by providing a healthy work place, sanitary facilities, adequate lighting and ventilation to their employees.
-Also, it is necessary to provide training in the state case of emergencies pertaining to fire and escape in order to minimize risks from potential damage within the work area and residency halls.
+Every supplier of Doosan Heavy Industries & Construction shall understand the importance of providing a safe work environment in order to prevent accidents and hazards, which will help improve the quality of products, while enabling continuity in production and boosting employee morale.
+Hence, the suppliers are required to comply with applicable laws, regulations and establish preventive procedures against industrial accidents and diseases by providing a healthy work place, sanitary facilities, adequate lighting and ventilation to their employees.
+Also, it is necessary to offer training programs to prepare for emergencies pertaining to accidents such as fire outbreaks in order to minimize risks of potential damage at the workplace.

-Every Supplier of Doosan Heavy Industries & Construction shall comply with and honor standard working hours, minimum wages, overtime pay, benefits package and any other relevant protocols regulated by the International Labour Organization (ILO).
+Every supplier of Doosan Heavy Industries & Construction shall comply with and honor the standard working hours, minimum wages, overtime pay, benefits package and any other relevant protocols regulated by the International Labor Organization (ILO).
 Employees shall be granted performance-based pay, minimum welfare and any other remuneration for which they qualify in accordance with the governing law.

-Every Supplier of Doosan Heavy Industries & Construction shall treat their employees with respect and not use any forms of punishment, sexual harassment, violent threats or physical, sexual, psychological abuse.
-Any employees reporting infringement against this guideline or law, with good intention, shall be guaranteed not to be subjected to retaliation.
+Every supplier of Doosan Heavy Industries & Construction shall treat their employees with respect and not impose any forms of punishment, sexual harassment, violent threats or physical, sexual, psychological abuse.
+If an employee, out of good intentions, happens to file a report on a violation of this guideline or law, s/he shall be ensured of protection from any form of retaliation.

-Every Supplier of Doosan Heavy Industries & Construction shall protect all employees’ personal information and their privacy.
+Every supplier of Doosan Heavy Industries & Construction shall ensure protection of all employees’ personal information and their privacy.
 If human resource related information needs to be collected, it shall be for fair and legitimate reasons.

 Freedom of Association

-Every Supplier of Doosan Heavy Industries shall not adopt or use child labour.
-“Child” means a child under the minimum employment age or one who has not completed mandatory local education, and any Supplier who employs a person less than 18 years of age, shall comply with applicable laws and regulations relating to youth employment.
+No supplier of Doosan Heavy Industries & Construction shall employ or use child labor.
+“Child” refers to someone under the minimum age of employment or one who has not completed the mandatory local education, and any supplier who employs a person under 18 years of age, shall be subject to the applicable laws and regulations relating to youth employment.

-Every Supplier of Doosan Heavy Industries & Construction shall comply with the law against employment of any forms of involuntary labour such as slavery and human trafficking.
-Also, there will be no benefits from forced and involuntary labour.
+Every supplier of Doosan Heavy Industries & Construction shall comply with the law against employment of any forms of involuntary labor, such as slavery and human trafficking.
+No benefits arising from forced and involuntary labor shall be permitted.

-Every Supplier of Doosan Heavy Industries shall not unethically discriminate against their employees.
-In particular, no discrimination shall be made relating to general employment terms such as compensation, benefits, promotion, discipline, termination, or retirement.
-The same applies to the recruitment process and discrimination based on race, religion, age, nationality, social, ethnic origin, sexual orientation, gender, marital status, political views and disability will not be practiced.
+No supplier of Doosan Heavy Industries & Construction shall unethically discriminate against their employees.
+In particular, no discrimination shall be made relating to general employment terms, such as compensation, benefits, promotion, discipline, termination, or retirement.
+The same applies to the recruitment process and discrimination based on race, religion, age, nationality, social or ethnic origin, sexual orientation, gender, marital status, political views and disabilities.

 Environmental Protection and Pollution Control

-Every Supplier of Doosan Heavy Industries & Construction shall comply with environmental laws and regulations, ensuring effective measures discharge minimal waste, waste water and air pollutants in any process, and ensure that environmental pollution remains at its minimal.
+Every supplier of Doosan Heavy Industries & Construction shall comply with the environmental laws and regulations, ensuring effective measures to discharge minimal waste, waste water and air pollutants in any process, and ensure that environmental pollution remains at the minimum.

-Every Supplier of Doosan Heavy Industries & Construction shall not partake in bribery, embezzlement, and corruption-related acts.
-In addition, Supplier shall not bribe, through gifts, money, entertainment, hospitality or any other unethical practices, the employees of Doosan Heavy Industries & Construction seeking favorable or preferential treatment.
+No supplier of Doosan Heavy Industries & Construction shall partake in bribery, embezzlement, and corruption-related acts.
+In addition, suppliers shall not attempt to bribe, through gifts, money, entertainment, hospitality or any other unethical practice, the employees of Doosan Heavy Industries & Construction in order to seek favorable or preferential treatment.

-Every Supplier of Doosan Heavy Industries & Construction shall not partake in violating the Fair Trade Acts such as bid rigging and price agreements, and will ensure compliance with local law, national law and international law.
-Product pricing, sales, distribution and safety related regulations are subject to national and international law, convention and industry standards.
+Every supplier of Doosan Heavy Industries & Construction shall adhere to the Fair Trade Act and refrain from engaging in actions such as bid rigging and price agreements, and will ensure compliance with local law, national law and international law.
+Product pricing, sales, distribution and safety related regulations are subject to the national and international law, convention and industry standards.

-It is every Supplier’s duty to fully understand and comply with these Guidelines to deal with Doosan Heavy Industries & Construction.
-Suppliers shall enable their employees can easily view these Guidelines, and notify the provisions of these Guidelines to all their employees who work in relation to Doosan Heavy Industries & Construction.
+It is every supplier’s duty to fully understand and comply with these Guidelines when working with Doosan Heavy Industries & Construction.
+Suppliers shall ensure that their employees can easily view these Guidelines, and notify the provisions of these Guidelines to all their employees who work in relation to Doosan Heavy Industries & Construction.
 In addition, any actions that could violate these Guidelines can be reported via the Win-Win Call Center (080-069-5000) of Doosan Heavy Industries & Construction.
-If these Guidelines are more stringent compared to national or international law, then the Supplier shall comply with these Guidelines.
-However, if a conflict occurs between these Guidelines and local, national or international law, the Supplier shall comply with local, national or international law.
+If these Guidelines are deemed more stringent compared to the national or international law, then the Supplier shall comply with said Guidelines.
+However, if a conflict occurs between these Guidelines and the local, national or international law, the Supplier shall comply with the relevant local, national or international law.

 Monitoring and Compliance

-An agent or official designated by Doosan Heavy Industries may visit the sites of a Supplier to check the compliance status pertaining to the Guidelines, and the Supplier is required to demonstrate compliance with these Guidelines for work associated with Doosan Heavy Industries, which is to be maintained within their operations.
+An agent or official designated by Doosan Heavy Industries & Construction may visit the sites of a supplier to check on the compliance status pertaining to the Guidelines, and the supplier is required to demonstrate compliance with these Guidelines for the work associated with Doosan Heavy Industries & Construction, which is to be maintained within their operations.

 Background for Conflict Minerals Regulation

-– Definition of Conflict Minerals: Conflict Minerals are four natural Minerals (known as ‘3TG’ – Tantalum, Tin, Tungsten and Gold) extracted in DRC (Democratic Republic of Congo) which is conflict zone and including its ten surrounding nations: Sudan, Rwanda, Burundi, Uganda, Congo, Zambia, Angola, Tanzania and Central Africa.
+– Definition of Conflict Minerals: Conflict Minerals are four natural minerals (known as ‘3TGs’ – Tantalum, Tin, Tungsten and Gold) extracted from the DRC (Democratic Republic of Congo) which is a conflict zone, and its ten neighboring nations are also included: Sudan, Rwanda, Burundi, Uganda, Congo, Zambia, Angola, Tanzania and Central Africa.

-– Need for Conflict Minerals regulation: Armed forces in the area is continuing conflict by securing fund through mining and distribution of minerals and since this causes environmental pollution and human rights issues such as human casualties, human rights abuses, child labor exploitation, sexual violence, etc., demand for the disclosure of the origin of minerals and the suspension of using conflict minerals has been continuing under the leadership of civic organizations.
+– Need for Conflict Minerals Regulation: Armed forces in the area are continuously causing conflict by securing funds through mining and distribution of minerals and as this causes environmental pollution and human rights issues, such as human casualties, human rights abuses, child labor exploitation and sexual violence, demand for the disclosure of the origin of minerals and the suspension of using conflict minerals has been continuing under the leadership of civic organizations.

-– A legal Basis for Conflict Minerals regulation: In August 2012, the United States Securities and Exchange Commission (“SEC”) issued its final rules regarding “Conflict Minerals” as defined in and required by section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the “Act”).
-In accordance with the regulation, companies listed on American Stock Exchange must first determine whether the mineral used for products manufacturing is subject of Conflict Minerals Regulation, as a result in case the mineral is confirmed as the subject, second, determine the origin of the mineral at reasonable level, and as a final third step, should report to the U.S. Securities and Exchange Commission whether to use conflict minerals through an actual inspection of supply chain.
+– Legal Basis for Conflict Minerals Regulation: In August 2012, the U.S. Securities and Exchange Commission (“SEC”) issued its final rules regarding “Conflict Minerals” as defined in and required by section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+In accordance with the regulation, companies listed on the American Stock Exchange must first determine whether they are subject to the Conflict Minerals Regulation.
+If it is revealed they are subject to the regulations, the second step would be to go through a reasonable process of determining the origin of the mineral.
+The final third step would be to inspect the supply chain and report to the U.S. Securities and Exchange Commission if suppliers are using conflict minerals.

 Doosan Commitments for Conflict Minerals Regulation

-Doosan Heavy Industries & Construction CO., LTD. (hereinafter referred to as “Doosan”) is ensuring that our products do not contain Conflict Minerals that have been sourced from mines that support or fund conflict within the Democratic Republic of Congo or adjoining countries, and also would like to request to the suppliers that supply raw materials to Doosan as follows.
+Doosan Heavy Industries & Construction is ensuring that our products do not contain conflict minerals that have been sourced from mines that support or fund conflict within the Democratic Republic of Congo or the adjoining countries, and we would also like to request the following of our suppliers:

-– All suppliers should not use any conflict minerals at the time of manufacture the products and must submit a certificate of origin that can prove this if necessary.
+– All suppliers should refrain from using any conflict minerals in the manufacturing of products and must submit a certificate of origin as proof if necessary.

-– Doosan may, if necessary, conduct a survey with the cooperative companies to ascertain the origin of the conflict minerals and the suppliers should actively cooperate with the survey.
+– Doosan may, if necessary, conduct a survey with cooperating companies to ascertain the origin of the conflict minerals and the suppliers shall actively cooperate with the survey.

 Doosan’s Conflict Minerals Compliance Program

-Doosan have prepared a system to support and arrange determination procedure of origin of raw materials from 2012.
-On average 7 cases per month for steel scrap, which is the main raw material for mold tool steel, are investigated for determination of origin of raw materials.
-We have been conducting enquiry with the Mill Makers, purchase raw material minerals for manufacturing and supply the final product to Doosan, about whether the suppliers use the conflict minerals and will revise the contents of the purchase agreement applicable for subcontracts as including the article of not using conflict minerals so that all suppliers shall comply with the regulation.
+In 2012, Doosan implemented a procedure and support system for determining the origin of raw materials.
+On average seven cases per month for steel scrap, which is the main raw material for mold tool steel, are investigated for determination of the origin of raw materials.
+We have been confirming with the mill makers, who purchase the raw material for manufacturing and supply the final product to Doosan, that the suppliers do not use conflict minerals, and we plan to revise the contents of the purchase agreement signed with subcontractors to include provisions on not using conflict minerals to ensure that all suppliers comply with the regulations.